Dood3/walkthrough-s-/cybercrafted.md

 program before.
 A little help was needed..
 Thanks to the creator of this room, [madrinch](https://tryhackme.com/p/madrinch), by the way :) !!!
 As it turned out, I also had to restart the machine...

-In the end, a little fingerbreakdance was all that was needed and I finally found what I've been coming here to find:
+In the end, a little fingerbreakdance was all that was needed and I finally found what I've been coming here for:
 *a bit frustration, some headscratches, satisfaction, and most of all the creation of new knowlege and skills for the challenges to come*,
 not to mention the root flag after all ;).
 I executed the command from above with sudo, typed a shortcut, and I was root...